CastorOfChaos/CastorOfChaos.github.io/works.md

         // Book data - in a real implementation, clicking would redirect to pages const bookData = {
             book1: {
-                title: "HTML & CSS Basics",
+                title: "Multi Level of Madness",
-                description: "In a real implementation, clicking this would take you to the HTML & CSS section of your website.",
+                description: "Superheros with an MLM twist",
-                link: "/html-css-basics"
+                link: "/mlm.html"
             },
             book2: {
                 title: "JavaScript Guide",